skywarth/annals-of-disco/country/portugal/bureaucracy/visa.md

 D3 visa is for highly skilled professionals

-- Salary at least 1.5 times the national minimum wage
+- Salary at least 1.5 times the national minimum wage (€1800 at the time of writing 27/07/2024)
 - Requires higher education diploma or 5-6 years of experience.
 Although as of late, immigration office is tend to decline no-diploma applications that rely solely on work experience
 - If applying with promise of contract (means no contract yet, maybe just offer), then 10k EUR in savings
 - Since this is intended for more than 1 year stay, it is a **national visa**